F4LCn/falcon-os/ROADMAP.md

     - switch to protected mode (we might need to switch back and forth between real and prot modes still)
     - init paging (first look at virtual mem mapping)
     - read some config file
-    - load the kernel file as defined in config
+    - load the kernel executable as defined in config
     - switch to long mode
     - handoff execution to kernel (send data to kernel somehow)